Sugar Hollow Reservoir: Two Scenic Moormans River Trails (+ The Blue Hole) Near Charlottesville

 Of the two hikes, I thought the hike to Big Branch Falls was more scenic.
 While the Blue Hole is a cool draw, I would choose Big Branch Falls if I could only do one.

-While Sugar Hollow Reservoir is open, it’s too bad there is no hiking around the Sugar Hollow Reservoir or Sugar Hollow Dam.
+While Sugar Hollow Reservoir is open, it’s too bad there is no hiking around the the reservoir or the dam.
 Oh well, at least there is good fishing.

 Got another hike in you?
 I’ve got a lot more Shenandoah National Park hikes, as well as some of the best hikes near Charlottesville, like Humpback Rocks.

 Erin Gifford is the editor of Go Hike Virginia.
 She has completed more than 300 hikes in Virginia.
 She is also the author of three hiking guidebooks from Falcon Guides.
 Need help finding a hike?
 Check out the Trail Finder feature or send Erin a message.